Quote attributed to Hillary Rodham Clinton

 Xavier University provides The Burghard Group with aggregated data to use in helping economic development professionals and elected officials better understand how people living in their communities feel about their ability to achieve the American Dream.
 For the purpose of this analysis, aggregate data for the three-year period of calendar 2013 to 2015 has been used.

-It will come as no surprise, residents who are either employed full time or retired report they are achieving their American Dream to a level greater than national average.
+It will come as no surprise, residents who are either employed full time or do remote work are achieving their American Dream to a level greater than national average.
 The unemployed and disabled are struggling the most.
 But, it is also important to point out that on a national basis residents averagely report realizing only 64.6% of their American Dream.
 This is far from the best that can be achieved.
 To better enable residents to achieve the remaining 35.4%, it is imperative economic development professionals and elected officials understand specific local barriers and develop strategies around infrastructure investment, public policies/programs and asset creation to knock those barriers down.

 The ADCI is comprised of 35 dimensions.
 These dimensions are statistically grouped into 5 indexes and a total composite score:

 Economic – Measures one’s satisfaction with respect to their finances, job, home ownership and healthcare